 St Mary's Church, Whitchurch-on-Thames: A Journey through Time, by the Reverend Richard Hughes, 1998

-Thanks to Peter Hawley for the article above.
+Thanks to Peter Hawley for contributing most of the article above.
 Thanks to Nick Brazil for the coloured photograph of the High Street today.